PanZWarzywniaka/carla/Docs/python_api.md

 - <a name="carla.WorldSettings.substepping"></a>**<font color="#f8805a">substepping</font>** (_bool_)
 Enable the physics substepping.
 This option allows computing some physics substeps between two render frames.
 If synchronous mode is set, the number of substeps and its time interval are fixed and computed are so they fulfilled the requirements of [carla.WorldSettings.max_substeps](#carla.WorldSettings.max_substeps) and [carla.WorldSettings.max_substep_delta_time](#carla.WorldSettings.max_substep_delta_time).
 These last two parameters need to be compatible with [carla.WorldSettings.fixed_delta_seconds](#carla.WorldSettings.fixed_delta_seconds).
 Enabled by default.
 - <a name="carla.WorldSettings.max_substep_delta_time"></a>**<font color="#f8805a">max_substep_delta_time</font>** (_float_)
 Maximum delta time of the substeps.
-If the [carla.WorldSettingsmax_substep](#carla.WorldSettingsmax_substep) is high enough, the substep delta time would be always below or equal to this value.
+If the [carla.WorldSettings.max_substeps](#carla.WorldSettings.max_substeps) is high enough, the substep delta time would be always below or equal to this value.
 By default, the value is set to 0.01.
 - <a name="carla.WorldSettings.max_substeps"></a>**<font color="#f8805a">max_substeps</font>** (_int_)
 The maximum number of physics substepping that are allowed.
 By default, the value is set to 10.
 - <a name="carla.WorldSettings.max_culling_distance"></a>**<font color="#f8805a">max_culling_distance</font>** (_float_)